lukkas-lukkas/health-monitor/README.md

 ``` curl
 curl --location 'http://localhost:9501/api/v1/users/{userID}/health-data'
 ```
-The anomalies can have some seconds to appear, you can check the execution running `docker logs -f worker-health-monitor`
+The anomalies can have some seconds to appear, and you can check the execution running `docker logs -f worker-health-monitor`

 ## Simulator